-Any Gr 10, 11, or 12 student 5 credits (or 3 depending on attendance!)
+Any Grade 10, 11, or 12 students 5 credits (or 3 depending on attendance)

-The PE Lifestyle individual is one who does not necessarily enjoy traditional "sport" and/or being in a competitive setting.

-The PE Lifestyle individual is often more comfortable in a small group or even prefers individual activities.
+The PE Lifestyle Activities individual is one who does not necessarily enjoy traditional "sport" and/or being in a competitive setting.
+This individual is often more comfortable in a small group or even prefers individual activities.
 A Lifestyle individual may be more interested in learning about leisure activities and healthy lifestyle choices for future health and wellness.

-The PE Lifestyle individual is more interested in acquiring personal skills and awareness, socializing and small group comradery and personal health than becoming a highly skilled athlete.
+The Lifestyle Activities individual is more interested in acquiring personal skills and awareness, socializing and small group comradery and personal health than becoming a highly skilled athlete.